actuarialopensource/benchmarks/joss/paper.md

 The benchmarks provided by the Actuarial Open Source organization on GitHub intend to assist in testing the performance and accuracy of open source actuarial software.
 This is accomplished by selecting a specific actuarial calculation and comparing the results and execution times of various approaches.

 Our current benchmarks are chosen for simplicity so that the barrier to entry remains low.
-We have not implemented complex calculations like nested stochastic variable annuity models which may benefit from the creation of concrete benchmarks to facilitate the establishment of a state-of-the-art.
-The creation of more complex benchmarks that are representative of the computational challenges facing the industry will require broader community engagement.
+We have not implemented complex calculations like nested stochastic variable annuity models which could benefit from concrete benchmarks.
+More complex benchmarks that represent the computational challenges facing the insurance industry will require broader community engagement.

 # Acknowledgements

 I thank Alec Loudenback for contributing Julia benchmarks, providing feedback through GitHub issues, and creating many Julia packages through the JuliaActuary GitHub organization.
 I thank Fumito Hamamura for creating LifeLib, the Actuarial Open Source LinkedIn community page, modelx, and the  insights found on the modelx blog.
-Without them, I would never have started any of this work.
 Many thanks Cédric Belmant for providing a Julia implementation to the universal life benchmark which is incredibly hard to beat and to Matt Heaphy for his implementations of experience studies software in R and Python.

 # References